Environmental impact of using endoscopes

 We often hear the question “Isn’t it better for the environment to use a reusable endoscope?” and we decided to put it to the test.
 That is why leading environmental professors from the University of Southern Denmark have investigated the impact of single-use bronchoscopes compared to the complex and resource demanding cleaning process of reusable bronchoscopes.2-5

 Reprocessing of reusable endoscopes

-Complexity has a high cost
+Complexity has a cost

-“The use of cleaning materials and personal protective equipment illustrates that reusable bronchoscopes have comparable or higher material and energy consumption as well as emissions of CO2-equivalents and value of resource consumption to Ambu® aScope™ 4 Broncho single-use scopes.”6
+“The use of cleaning materials and personal protective equipment determines that reusable bronchoscopes have comparable or higher material and energy consumption as well as emissions of CO2-equivalents and value of resource consumption to Ambu® aScope™ 4 Broncho single-use scopes.”6

-The value of resouces
+The value of resources

 Value of scarce resources in aScope™ 4 Broncho and materials used to reprocess reusable bronchoscopes.4